-So why EPS verses XPS (extruded polystyrene) and what are the differences?
-First let’s talk about what EPS is and isn’t.
+So why EPS versus XPS (extruded polystyrene) and what are the differences?
+First, let’s talk about what EPS is and isn’t.

 What exactly is EPS?
 Although it is commonly referred to as Styrofoam™, that label is incorrect—EPS is not Styrofoam.
 Styrofoam is a Dow trade name that is an extruded polystyrene (XPS) product and actually blue in color.
 EPS is a lightweight, closed-cell, rigid white bead board.
-This cost effective product has long lasting thermal insulation properties and is also moisture resistant, reducing the risk of mold and mildew, making it an ideal choice for below grade insulation.
+This cost-effective product has long-lasting thermal insulation properties and is also moisture resistant, reducing the risk of mold and mildew, making it an ideal choice for below-grade insulation.
 It is available in several compressive strengths to withstand load and backfill forces.
-The marketing forces behind the extruded products gained them a great market share in the construction industry.
+The marketing forces behind the extruded products gained them a significant market share in the construction industry.
 However, independent 3rd party studies have proven that EPS outperforms and outlasts its extruded counterpart.

-Below grade applications are typically not part of remodeling or improvement.
-Once the structure is constructed, the foundation does not change, so making the correct insulating choices at the beginning of a project is most critical to obtain long lasting thermal performance for the lifetime of the structure.
+Below-grade applications are typically not part of remodeling or improvement.
+Once the structure is constructed, the foundation does not change, so making the correct insulating choices at the beginning of a project is most critical to obtaining long-lasting thermal performance for the lifetime of the structure.